Thurgood Marshall College

 Individual Studies Major

-Students may participate in the Partners-at-Learning Program (PAL) by taking specified Education Studies (EDS) courses which train and place them as tutors and mentors in local elementary and high schools, as well as the on-campus Preuss School, and the Gompers Charter Middle School in Southeast San Diego.
+Students may participate in the Partners-at-Learning Program (PAL) by taking specified Education Studies (EDS) courses that train and place them as tutors and mentors in local elementary and high schools, as well as the on-campus Preuss School, Gompers Preparatory Academy, and Lincoln High School in Southeast San Diego.
 Participation in the PAL program can be counted toward satisfying the Public Service option at Thurgood Marshall College.
 This campuswide program is open to all students in good standing and at the junior level.
-(See EDS in the department listingspecifically EDS 130, 134, 136, 138, and 139.)
+(See EDS in the department listing—specifically EDS 130, 134, 136, 138, and 139.)

 Price Public Affairs Forum